TobiasRoland/100-examples-of-monads/JavaList.md

 See how we allowed the `.flatMap` to take the inner list of `listOfListOfNames`, `petNameList`, and then convert that to a Stream?
 Pretty neat.
 But let's try with a slightly more object oriented example and a few more layers of nesting and see if we can get a feel for it.

-## Step 1.5 - A more Object Oriented example
+### A more Object Oriented example of `.flatMap`ping lists
-Let's try a more object oriented example and see if we can make it clearer.
 Let's say we have three classes:

 ```Java
 public class Owner {